-According to folklore, sometime in the late 18th century or early 19th century, a man named Ned Ludd broke into a factory and destroyed two machines as a protest against technology.
-A movement to resist the industrial revolution and favor agrarian societies named itself the Luddites in his honor.
-Their traditional craftsmen's lifestyle, of being their own masters and working whatever hours they wanted was dying, being replaced by "wage-slavery."
+According to folklore, sometime in the late 18th century or early 19th century, a man named Ned Ludd broke into a factory and destroyed two machines.
+A movement to resist certain aspects of the industrial revolution named itself the Luddites in his honor.
+Their traditional craftsmen's lifestyle, of being their own masters and working whatever hours they wanted was dying, being replaced by sweatshops and 'wage-slavery.'

 Sometimes, a work will portray Luddism (or an obvious stand-in for it) as having been right all along — in other words, Science Is Bad on a societal or even global scale.
 This can take many forms, including but not limited to the following:

 A common end result is that the tech/magic-reliant society will be forced to return to the old ways, with An Aesop about the value of tender loving care.

 Ironically, an actual economic problem will result from the hordes of people who have no jobs and will no longer have the power to purchase the goods produced; it is called a consumption crash.
 But despite being an obvious argument in favor of Luddism, for some reason it's seldom brought up in these scenarios.

 See also Artistic License - Economics, Green Aesop.
 May be the (sinful) Discipline in Harmony Versus Discipline.
 May be enforced by Status Quo Is God (and in extreme cases, a Reset Button).
 Compare Industrialized Evil, where evil itself uses the scientific method and/or efficient methods of "production" (not necessarily machines, but that's popular too).
 Contrast Evil Luddite, for when being against technology is portrayed in a negative light.